Erray1/EntityFrameworkCore.Seeding/README.md

     });
 ```

-<code>InitialBootup()</code> method adds IHostedService which will execute seeding process automaticaly.
+<code>InitialBootup()</code> method adds IHostedService to IServiceCollection which will execute seeding process automaticaly.

-Configure your model using FuentAIP:
+Configure your model using FuentAPI:

 ```
 public class TestSeederModel : SeederModel<TestContext>